 Now, it’s obvious as to why V-Sync is a viable solution in 60Hz monitors.
-If your GPU is consistently dishing out more than 60 FPS, you just cap it to 60 FPS since the monitor cannot display more anyway.
-If it cannot manage a consistent 60 FPS, you cap it to 30.
+If your GPU is consistently dishing out more than 60 FPS, you just cap it to 60 FPS since the monitor cannot display more either way.
+Then, if it cannot manage a consistent 60 FPS, you cap it to 30.

-Fortunately, the two leading GPU manufacturers came up with their own respective adaptive sync solutions.
-Both FreeSync and G-Sync are adaptive sync technologies, so they are fundamentally quite similar, though there are some practical differences between the two.
+Fortunately, the two prominent GPU manufacturers developed their own respective adaptive sync solutions.
+Both FreeSync and G-Sync are adaptive sync technologies, so they are inherently quite similar, although there are some practical distinctions between the two.

 As mentioned above, V-Sync basically “throttles” your GPU in order for it to not fall out of sync with the refresh rate.
 Adaptive sync, as the name suggests, adapts the refresh rate to the FPS, and that’s how it ensures the two are not out of sync.

 So, for example, if the GPU is maintaining roughly 70-90 FPS, V-Sync would cap that to only 60 FPS.
 Adaptive sync, on the other hand, would make sure that the monitor refreshes at 70-90Hz as the FPS fluctuates, thus ensuring they are in sync at all times.